 The first MAPS ballot in 1993 listed each of the proposed projects in a single-question, all-or-nothing proposition, but that ballot may have been improper, according to numerous attorneys.

 A state law commonly referred to as the single subject rule forbids cities from asking voters to approve one tax for multiple purposes.
 Voters must vote on tax-funded projects one project at a time.
 "Someone probably could have challenged the original MAPS as violating the single subject rule, but no one really did,” said City Attorney Kenny Jordan.
 The law is why the MAPS 3 ballot will look dramatically different from its predecessors.
 Oklahoma City Council members kept specific projects off the MAPS 3 ballot.
 They instead opted to describe the projects as general "capital improvements” in a single question, all-or-nothing ballot that asks voters to let the city to enact a tax to pay for those improvements.
 The ordinance council members passed in September to set the Dec.
 8 vote was bundled with a resolution outlining how to spend the $777 million the sales tax would be expected to generate.
 Resolutions are nonbinding and can be overturned by a city council vote.
 Such an approach to a ballot is unusual in Oklahoma, said Andrew Spiropoulos, a law professor at Oklahoma City University and director of the Center for the Study of State Constitutional Law and Government.
+"It’s not the legal structure that’s unusual — it’s the fact that the city is willing to make such a commitment to such a big series of projects,” he said.
 Ongoing coverage: MAPS 3